Bourne, Lincolnshire: Road

-Bourne Market Place is at the crossroads of the A15 road and the B1193.
+The A15 road runs directly through the town.
+Other connecting roads are the A6121 on the west side of the town, leading to Corby Glen, and the A151 on the east side, leading to Spalding.

 Bus

 There is a bus station at the top of North Street.
 The town's bus services provide a frequent public transport link to Peterborough, and are operated by the family-owned Delaine Buses.
 There is a daily long-distance coach between Grimsby and London Victoria, which stops at Bourne bus station.